The Masonic Grand Lodge of the Order of Illuminati for Germany

 The organisation of the Oriental Templar Order was as follows:

-I° Candidate, II° Minerval, III° Craft (Blue) Mason, IV° Scottish (St. Andrew) Mason, V° Rose Croix Mason, VI° Templar Rosicrucian, VII° Mystical Templar, VII° Oreintal Templar, IX° Perfect Illuminatus, X° Supreme King.
+I° Candidatee, II° Minerval, III° Craft (Blue) Mason, IV° Scottish (St. Andrew) Mason, V° Rose Croix Mason, VI° Templar Rosicrucian, VII° Mystical Templar, VIII° Oriental Templar, IX° Perfect Illuminatus, X° Supreme King.

-The group’s journal bore the title: “I.N.R.I.
+The federal journal bore the title: “I.N.R.I.
 Official Organ of the Order of Oriental Templars and of the Sovereign Sanctuary of Ancient Freemasons in Germany.”
-Therefore, the Oriental Templar Order was organically united with the Sovereign Sanctuary of Ancient Freemasons for the German Empire.
+Therefore, the Oriental Templar Order was organically organically connected with the Sovereign Sanctuary of Ancient Freemasons for the German Empire.

-The O.T.O. initiated men and women and granted all the grades of Freemasonry equally to both sexes.
+The O.T.O. initiated men and women and conferred all degrees of Masonry equally upon both sexes.
 Still, nobody could be an ‘initiate’ of the O.T.O. who had not previously received the three degrees of Craft Masonry.
 Just who was and was not an ‘initiate’ was supposedly clarified by the following passage: “The Rosicrucian, esoteric teachings of the ‘Hermetic Brotherhood of Light’ are reserved for the few initiates of the inner occult circle.
-The grade-knowledge of this inner initiated circle run parallel with the highest degrees of the Memhis and Misraim Rite, and these ‘initiates’ form the secret basis of the Oriental Templar Order.”
+The grade-knowledge of this inner initiated circle runs parallel with the highest degrees of the Memphis and Misraim Rite, and these ‘initiates’ form the secret stock or trunk of the Oriental Templar Order.”

 This description comes from the 1912 “Jubilee edition” of the ‘Oriflamme’.
-The Order was not going to have a future in Germany, where women, already preoccupied with spouses and children, would have had to desert their domestic duties as housewives to ally themselves with the O.T.O.; even a woman of today is less inclined to accept the O.T.O.’s teachings than a man, though we Germans have become so earnest and modern about romance.
+The Order was not going to have a future in Germany, where the woman blessed with husband and children would have violated her dignity as housewife and forfeited her devotional hours at home had she directed her steps towards the O.T.O.; but the woman of the present day is no more attracted by the teachings of the O.T.O. than the man, for we Germans have become too earnest and too modern for such romance.

 “Es hilft nicht, gegen Wind und Flut sich schlagen.“